Introduction

 Sometimes a dream like this provokes a healthy reflection on human finitude and the urgency of living in light of eternity.
 Scripture repeatedly calls believers to set their minds on eternal realities and to steward the present life for God’s purposes.
 The image of waiting can be a spiritual wake-up call to pursue holiness and gospel mission with renewed commitment.

-All scripture is given by inspiration of God, and is profitable for doctrine, for reproof, for correction, for instruction in righteousness:
+16All scripture is given by inspiration of God, and is profitable for doctrine, for reproof, for correction, for instruction in righteousness: 17That the man of God may be perfect, throughly furnished unto all good works.

 5. A Sign of Past Trauma, Anxiety, or Spiritual Struggle (Minimal Secular Note)